< Culture & Style / Jewelry Trends

 The Historical Significance of the Cross Necklace

-Symbolism has always been an integral aspect of Catholic devotion since the beginning of Christianity.
-Prized by churches and pious individuals throughout Western Europe and Byzantium, respendent religious relics have long been valued for their perceived power.
-Jewels that conveyed a spiritual message served as a gesture of belief as well as status symbols to display personal wealth.
+Symbolism has been central to Catholic devotion since the earliest days of Christianity.
+Prized by churches and the faithful across Western Europe and Byzantium, resplendent religious relics were revered for their perceived spiritual power.
+Jewels that conveyed sacred meaning functioned both as expressions of belief and as status symbols that reflected personal wealth.

 The cross is most associated with the crucifixion of Jesus Christ.
 It first emerged amid the Roman Empire, used as an instrument of torture.
 Christians of all denominations began to use the cross as a symbol of their religion by the 4th century.
 Soon after, the cross became a predominant choice for daily jewelry.
 Cross jewelry that dates as far back as the 5th century is a focal point of the Victoria and Albert Museum’s collection in London.